Facial Cosmetic Surgery – Frequently Asked Questions

-Dr. Hauck performs most surgeries in the Medical Eye Center’s specialty Surgery Center, which is located on the 2nd floor of the Medical Eye Center.
+Our surgeon performs most surgeries in the Medical Eye Center’s specialty Surgery Center, which is located on the 2nd floor of the Medical Eye Center.
 Surgeries in our Surgery Center are performed under IV sedation by a certified registered nurse anesthetist and a local anesthetic.
 Often times, patients who do not require IV sedation may prefer to have the surgery performed in our clinical minor procedure room under oral sedation and local anesthesia.
-At your evaluation, Dr. Hauck will discuss your options with you in more detail.
+At your evaluation, we will discuss your options with you in more detail.

 Restrictions will depend upon the procedure you have.
 You will be given post-procedure care instructions that are specific to your procedure.
 Please refer to that form for any restriction information.